nu-c3lab/satyrn-wiki/README.md

 }
 ```
 In such cases, the value of `renderable` will be set to `True`, and we would add the key `renderAs`.
-- 'renderAs': Is a dictionary containing two keys:
+- `renderAs`: Is a dictionary containing two keys:
 	- `attribute`: holds the name of the renderable attribute.
 	- `type`: What the entity should be rendered as (html, text, etc.)
-In this case, the attribute caseHTML of the Case entity will be rendered as an html file.
+- In this case, the attribute caseHTML of the Case entity will be rendered as an html file.

 ##### `attributes`